UFC Fight Night: Emmett vs. Stephens: Predictions & Analysis

 A few statistical edges stand out.
 Jouban throws significantly more leather — a 1.2 sig. strike per minute gap.
 Jouban is far more active with takedowns, averaging 0.4 more per 15 minutes.
 Jouban has tighter striking defense, making opponents miss more often.

 The Pick: Alan Jouban over Ben Saunders.
-We're leaning Jouban here at 74%, a solid but not overwhelming edge.
-Notably, the betting market has Jouban at 70% implied while our model sees 74% — a 4-point disagreement that could signal value.
+The model is firm on this one: Jouban at 76%.
+Notably, the betting market has Jouban at 70% implied while our model sees 76% — a 6-point disagreement that could signal value.

 Sam Alvey vs Marcin Prachnio